As of September 30th, 2022, this article had been viewed by 128,000+ people who wanted to learn about Orange Shirt Day.

 Declare and celebrate an Indigenous Day - work with Elders and representative First Nations on the appropriate date and celebration activities.

 Acknowledge treaty or traditional territory on their websites.

 Display local First Nation art in their buildings.

 Hire an Indigenous Relations Manager as Vancouver did in 2016

-Work with local First Nation communities on joint economic development initiatives - we include this one in our public training.
+Work with local First Nation communities on joint economic development initiatives - we include this one in our virtual training.

 There is a movement in the United States to rename Columbus Day “Indigenous Day” - so far six cities have made the move.
 Renaming Columbus Day is an acknowledgment that Christopher Columbus did not “discover” the New World.
 Here’s a short video on why it is an insult to say the explorer “discovered” a land that at the time was home to one-fifth of the world’s population.